WWE Heat

-WWE Heat is an American professional wrestling television program that was produced by World Wrestling Entertainment (WWE) (Note: Originally produced under the World Wrestling Federation (WWF) banner before the company's renaming on May 6, 2002.) and aired from August 2, 1998 to May 30, 2008.
-It began under the name Sunday Night Heat on USA Network as a secondary television show to the company's Monday Night Raw program, with storylines to the previous week's Raw being advanced.
-From 2002, due to the WWE brand extension, Heat served as a supplementary show to the Raw brand, focusing more exclusively on its mid-card performers and matches, and was recorded before the week's television taping of Raw.
+WWE Heat, or simply Heat, is an American professional wrestling broadcast and streaming television program produced by World Wrestling Entertainment (WWE) (Note: Originally produced under the World Wrestling Federation (WWF) banner before the company's renaming on May 6, 2002.) and aired from August 2, 1998, to May 30, 2008.
+It began under the name Sunday Night Heat (initially stylized as SuNDAY NiGHT HeAT) on USA Network as a secondary television show to the company's Monday Night Raw program, with storylines to the previous week's Raw being advanced.
+When the brand extension was introduced on March 25, 2002, Heat would serve as the supplementary show exclusive to the Raw brand, placing more focus on its mid-card performers and matches, and would be recorded before the week's television taping of Raw.
 In 2005, the show was repackaged as Heat and was streamed as a webcast in North America, with new episodes every Friday, while continuing on television in other regions.

+Beginning with its first episode in 1998 and concluding in 2010, Heat has been taped in or broadcast from five different countries, primarily the United States but also in Canada, the United Kingdom, Japan in 2005, and Italy in 2007.